OECD Better Life Index

 In addition to the playful index weighting tool, there is plenty of in-depth information on the individual topic and country pages.
 Here, the visualization shows a variant highlighting the respective topic or country.
 In addition, information dense sparkline charts show the ranking of all countries according to the indicators.

 I explored a lot of different design solutions for the tough challenge of presenting 11 dimensions for almost 40 countries, as well as the user weights and the ranking.
 In the end, the decision was made for the flowers, on the hand, because they work well with respect to visual design (coherent, plausible shape), from a metaphorical point of view (strong plants rise to the top) as well as a branding point of view (friendly, organic).

-Originally started as a small data visualization project, the site now goes into its fourth year, and has been translated to six languages.
-With over six million visitors and tens of thousands of indexes shared, the project became a huge success for the OECD and a role model and reference points for other organizations in the same realm.
+Originally started as a small data visualization project, the site has had an extraordinary life span.
+It has been translated to six languages.
+With over six million visitors and tens of thousands of indexes shared, the project became a huge success for the OECD, as well as a reference points for other organizations in the same realm.